 When disaster strikes Wings of Rescue responds quickly.
 From September 1, 2019 Hurricane Dorian pummeled the Bahamian islands of Abaco and Grand Bahama for three days leaving an unimaginable path of destruction, Marsh Harbour was reduced to rubble and the eastern side of Grand Bahama was devastated.
-Dorian took a heavy toll on humans – and the true death total will probably never be known.
+Hurricane Dorian took a heavy toll on humans – and the true death total will probably never be known.
 For pets the consequences were far worse.

 Within hours of the islands’ airport opening Wings of Rescue cargo planes landed on both Grand Bahama and Abaco carrying planeloads of humanitarian and pet supplies.
-We worked closely with IFAW (the International Fund for Animal Welfare) and the Greatergood.org to bring pets displaced by the catastrophe to temporary shelters where they could hopefully be reunited with their families.
+We worked closely with IFAW (the International Fund for Animal Welfare) the Greatergood.org and PetSmart Charities to bring pets displaced by the catastrophe to temporary shelters where they could hopefully be reunited with their families.
 Those pets who were not reunited were photographed, with their pictures loaded into Finding Rover and quarantined for one month.
 At the conclusion of the quarantine period Wings of Rescue began flying these pets out on October 4th with a flight of cats and dogs to Delaware’s Brandywine Valley SPCA and Portland Maine’s Animal Refuge League.